-Table H-50 Review of Previous Housing Element Implementation Programs Progress Continue / Amend / Delete T w cc d h a w 1 1 2 3 4 R F Residential district; Increase the maximum lot coverage requirement in the Mixed Use district.
-Manufactured housing and mobile homes are treated as different land uses in Municipal Code Section 9-10.050, Uses within Zones.
+Table H-50 Review of Previous Housing Element Implementation Programs Progress Continue / Amend / Delete H-8.
+Zoning Ordinance Update The implementation of housing goals, policies, and programs will require updating the City's Zoning Ordinance.
+In addition, certain City rules and regulations may constrain the development of housing affordable to low and moderate income households with special needs.
+To mitigate potential constraints and implement housing goals, policies, and programs, the City will update the following regulations in the Zoning Ordinance: 1.
+Consolidate and remove duplicitous definitions of manufactured housing and mobile homes and ensure consistency in the Zoning Ordinance, use regulations, and development standards.
+2. Reduce the open space requirement in the High Density Residential district; 3.
+Increase the maximum lot coverage requirement in the Mixed Use district.
+4. Transitional and supportive housing will be permitted as a residential use and only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583 (a)(5)).
+Responsible Agency: Community Development Funding Source: General Fund Time Frame: October 2014 Manufactured housing and mobile homes are treated as different land uses in Municipal Code Section 9-10.050, Uses within Zones.
 However, they have the same definition in the code.
 This program will be continued to address this.
 The City has not yet reduced the open space requirement in the High-Density Residential district or increased maximum lot coverage in the Mixed-Use district.
 In December 2012, City Council adopted an amendment to the City's Municipal Code to allow emergency shelters by-right in the mixed-use zone and to allow supportive housing and transitional housing as residential uses in all residential zones.
 Continue and modify to address any other updates to the Zoning Ordinance needed to comply with State law.